Merci-chao/userChrome.js/README.md

   <br>📝 The file placement location may slightly vary depending on the loader.
 The following steps assume the use of `firefox-scripts`.
 2. Make sure that no other tab-related scripts and CSS styles are currently in use.
 Just in case, temporarily move all other `.js` (excluding `userChrome.js`, if any) and `.css` files out of `chrome`.
    <br>⚠️ There are many reports of issues caused by conflicts with customized styles.
-4. Download the 📥[script file](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js) and place it into `chrome`.
+4. Download the 📥 [script file](https://github.com/Merci-chao/userChrome.js/raw/refs/heads/main/MultiTabRows@Merci.chao.uc.js) and place it into `chrome`.
 5. Restart Firefox to apply.
 6. If you moved some files out of `chrome` in step 2, please confirm that this script works as expected.
 Once verified, you can move the files back.
 If any conflicts arise, modify the scripts and style rules accordingly.
-If you need help, please provide the information 🛟[here](https://github.com/Merci-chao/userChrome.js/issues/new).
+If you need help, please provide the information 🛟 [here](https://github.com/Merci-chao/userChrome.js/issues/new).

 > [!IMPORTANT]
 > If the script loader stops working after updating Firefox, please visit the page above and reinstall the latest version of the script loader.